MokoVersity/mokoid-camp3-game/README.md

 ## Stage 4

-Connect Open API
+Send data

-- Use WebSocket send
+- Use WebSocket send()
+- Connect Open API: AJAX and RESTful
 - Not use AJAX method: if so, either jQuery way or Backbone way is good
-- Not RESTful yet: use CGI query string
+- Not use RESTful API: refactor URL query string to REST spec